-Additional timetabled events are listed in the DPhil diary in Section 4 of this handbook, where you will read an overview of the Department's DPhil programmes (Appendix X for the MSc (Res) programme).
-This includes an introduction to a small number of compulsory programme requirements, more details of which are given in subsequent sections, and to a wide range of optional provision.
+Additional timetabled events are listed in the DPhil diary in Section 4 of this handbook, where you will read an overview of the Department's DPhil programmes (please see Appendix X for an overview of the MSc (Res) programme.

 The checklist above identifies in bold typeface the compulsory requirements.